d2l-ai/d2l-en/chapter_computer-vision/fine-tuning.md

 pretrained_net.fc
 ```

 We then build a new neural network to use as the target model.
 It is defined in the same way as the pre-trained source model, but the final number of outputs is equal to the number of categories in the target dataset.

+:begin_tab:`mxnet`
 In the code below, the model parameters in the member variable `features` of the target model instance `finetune_net` are initialized to model parameters of the corresponding layer of the source model.
 Because the model parameters in `features` are obtained by pre-training on the ImageNet dataset, it is good enough.
 Therefore, we generally only need to use small learning rates to "fine-tune" these parameters.
 In contrast, model parameters in the member variable `output` are randomly initialized and generally require a larger learning rate to learn from scratch.
 Assume the learning rate in the `Trainer` instance is $\eta$ and use a learning rate of $10\eta$ to update the model parameters in the member variable `output`.
+:end_tab:

+:begin_tab:`pytorch`
+In the code below, the model parameters in the feature layers of the target model instance `finetune_net` are initialized to model parameters of the corresponding layer of the source model.
+Because the model parameters in the layers before `fc` are obtained by pre-training on the ImageNet dataset, it is good enough.
+Therefore, we generally only need to use small learning rates to "fine-tune" these parameters.
+In contrast, model parameters in the member variable `fc` are randomly initialized and generally require a larger learning rate to learn from scratch.
+Assume the learning rate in the `Trainer` instance is $\eta$ and use a learning rate of $10\eta$ to update the model parameters in the member variable `fc`.
+:end_tab:

 ```{.python .input}
 finetune_net = gluon.model_zoo.vision.resnet18_v2(classes=2)